Byproduct/RasPi-plant-waterer/README.md

-# Automatic plant watering with Raspberry Pi and Python
+# Automatic plant watering with Raspberry Pi and Python3

 See [Irrigator_tutorial.pdf](https://github.com/Byproduct/RasPi-plant-waterer/blob/main/Irrigator_tutorial.pdf) for documentation and tutorial.
 (You may need to download it instead of viewing on github.)